shloksri/demo-1/FRONTEND_STANDARDS.md

   types/
     patient.ts

-5. Component rules
+## 5. Component rules

-6. All components:
+All components must follow these rules:

 - Written in TypeScript
 - Props interface named <ComponentName>Props
 - Accessibility: label + aria-describedby for errors
 - Functions in hooks/ start with useXxx and return typed objects.

-7. Coding conventions
+## 6. Coding conventions

 - Use camelCase for variables, PascalCase for components
 - No inline any
 - No untyped onChange handlers

-8. Form rules
+## 7. Form rules

 - Form validation schema in a separate file or hook
 - Show error messages only after blur or submit